alantech/anycloud/docs/reference/cli-api.md

 ```
 $ anycloud help terminate
-Terminate an app hosted in one of the Deploy Configs from anycloud.json
+Terminate an App hosted in one of the Deploy Configs from anycloud.json

 USAGE:
     anycloud terminate